-The biology protection area of Lo Scoglietto, in Portoferraio in the stretch of sea facing the Ghiaie beach, made up of white pebbles that the sea has made smooth, is without a doubt one of the most suggestive and fscinating areas for scuba diving.
+The biology protection area of Lo Scoglietto, in Portoferraio in the stretch of sea facing the Ghiaie beach, made up of white pebbles that the sea has made smooth, is without a doubt one of the most suggestive and fascinating areas for scuba diving.

-Although these studies were never actually carried out, thanks to all the marine authorities that keep a watchful eye and the numerous local diving clubs, the area has slowly become a real, open air aquarium; for many subs, especially photo and video fans, and is now one of their favourite places, because when you go down you can see all of the Mediterranean sea flora and fauna at the same time.
+Although these studies were never actually carried out, thanks to all the marine authorities that keep a watchful eye and the numerous local diving clubs, the area has slowly become a real, open air aquarium; for many subs, especially photo and video fans, it is now one of their favourite places, because when you go down you can see all of the Mediterranean sea flora and fauna at the same time.

 Many species of fish dance around you all the time: breams, mullets, goldine darters, sea breams and many anchovies, sardines and mackerel; the rich, benthonic life is also very beautiful.
 If you head northwards, where the rocks make room for the posidonia and the sand, on a gently sloping plateau, behind a wall of fish consisting of many damselfish, saddled bream and bogues, you will see the unmistakable shadows of the real hunters: red snappers, amberjacks and bonitos, and in the middle even large sea bream.